 Hotel wedding venues in Dorset

-The Eastbury Hotel - Three Nights for the Price of Two Special Offer
+The Eastbury Hotel - Valentine's Celebration Special Offer

 The ‘lovely’ walled garden surrounding this small hotel gives it a country house vibe in the middle of this historic market town.